danielrosehill/OpenWebUI-My-Docker-Compose/README.md

 ## Versions

+### No Ollama, Weekly Backup Container

-`v1`: This version skips the Olama container and as a backup container running Alpine Linux for storing weekly backups.
+`v1`: This version skips the Ollama container and as a backup container running Alpine Linux for storing weekly backups.

+### No Ollama Only

-`v2` : This version skips both Olama and the backup container.
+`v2` : This version skips both Ollama and the backup container.

 ## Author